Utrecht tram shooting: Attack

-At about 10:45 CET (09:45 UTC), a shooting took place on a light rail near the 24 Oktoberplein junction in Utrecht.
+The shooting took place on a light rail near the 24 Oktoberplein junction in Utrecht.
 The shooter fled in a car, leading to a large scale police manhunt, which lasted for much of the day.
 Several hours later, the police arrested Gökmen Tanis, a 37-year-old man born in Turkey.
 In addition, two further arrests were made in connection to the shooting.
 Police impounded a red Renault Clio in connection with the attack.

 Initially, it was reported that one of the women shot may have been the target due to "family reasons" and other passengers coming to her aid were then also targeted.
 However, law enforcement later announced there was no evidence of any connection between Tanis and the victims.
 Instead, a note found in the getaway car hinted at terrorism being the motive.
+Throughout the attack, Tanis also shouted "Allahu Akbar" several times.

 Victims

 Three people were killed and seven others were injured, three severely.
 The injured were taken to the University Medical Center Utrecht.
 The three people killed were identified as two men from Utrecht aged 49 and 28, and a 19-year-old woman from the nearby city of Vianen.
 A neighbour of the murdered 19-year-old started a crowd-funding action to cover the costs of her funeral, reaching the target within hours.
 It received so many donations that it was turned into a fund for all of the victims of the attack.
+The 49-year-old victim, Rinke Terpstra, broke a window in the tram which allowed at least five people to escape.
+Terpstra was posthumously awarded the Erepenning voor Menslievend Hulpbetoon for his actions.

 A 74-year-old man injured in the shooting died of his injuries on 28 March, bringing the death toll to four.